Harry-Miral/PreliminaryScreeningOfKneeOsteoarthritis/README.md

 ## Remark

 we use `python3.9`,`torch1.9.1`,`torchvision0.10.1`.
-For the model we used `tensorflow2.12.0`.
+For the model, we used `tensorflow2.12.0`.